 There’s no doubt Lake Diablo is one of the most stunning in Washington State, so don’t forget to stop by the lake on your next trip!

 Visit the Maryhill Museum and Stonehenge

-At this time, the primary interpretation of Stonhedge was that it served as a place of sacrifice, and this memorial echoes sacrifice metaphorically in the context of that for one’s country in war.
-Today the structure is part of the Maryhill Museum of Art and includes monuments to local soldiers who died in World War 2, Korea, Vietnam and Afghanistan.
+At this time, the primary interpretation of Stonehenge was that it served as a place of sacrifice, and this memorial echoes sacrifice metaphorically in the context of a soldier’s sacrifice.

 Hike to Colchuck Lake